 HOUSE: Our home was a neglected, run-down travesty when we bought it in 2015, but year by year we've been either tackling repair or renovation projects ourselves, or calling in the pros when warranted.
 While a mortgage payment is nobody's idea of a good time, our long-term plan is to eventually rent it out while we're traveling again, or because our primary residence is elsewhere.
 Regardless, it's been gratifying to take some of the skills we learned on our trip and apply them to improving our place- the sense of satisfaction indeed runs deep when we see the results.

-FAMILY: Our five year old son, "O", certainly keeps us on our toes.
-His first plane ride was at three months old, and he's likely logged more air miles than many adults since then, including to multiple international destinations.
+FAMILY: Our six year old son, "O", certainly keeps us on our toes.
+His first plane ride was at three months old, and he's likely logged more air miles than many adults since then, including to multiple international destinations before Covid saw us grounded.
 We know he's still too young to remember most of what he's seeing, but we're firm believers that every new culture and environment O experiences is helping shape him into a curious and compassionate global citizen.
 Besides, even though traveling with an infant/toddler/small human is no picnic, we refuse to stop doing what we love simply because it now takes a bit more planning and

 bribery patience.
 And just to round out our family and provide a friend for Theta (whom we re-christened Naali because it's Finnish for "arctic fox" and she sure acts like one), we adopted Ushi (short for Ushuaia) from a Denver animal shelter and they're true peas in a pod.